Kilowatt-Hours to Therms Converter

 Enter the energy in kilowatt-hours below to get the value converted to therms.

-To convert a kilowatt-hour measurement to a therm measurement, multiply the energy by the conversion ratio.
-One kilowatt-hour is equal to 0.034121 therms, so use this simple formula to convert:
+Since one kilowatt-hour is equal to 0.034121 therms, you can use this simple formula to convert:

-The energy in therms is equal to the kilowatt-hours multiplied by 0.034121.
+The energy in therms is equal to the energy in kilowatt-hours multiplied by 0.034121.

 Kilowatt-hours and therms are both units used to measure energy.
 Keep reading to learn more about each unit of measure.